unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 For domain name verification, three channels are available: html, file and whitelist.
 Prior using html and file channels, a verification package should be generated using [`properties:register`](#properties-register) command.

-As a use case, this command is used to [verify an URL when integrating Unikname Connect on a website](https://docs.unikname.com/guides/how-to-verify-url).

 #### Parameters

 - `-c, --url-channel` (required) `{html, file, whitelist}` Channel to use for verification